Different Ear Piercing Types & Names - The Complete Chart

 One of the reasons why piercings can be so addictive is that you really have a lot of choices at your disposal, that you can use to stand apart from the crowd.
 Your ears can become a canvas of sorts that you can use to show off your creativity and style.

 Here, we'll take you through some of the most popular ear piercing types and what they entail.
-Also, we'll talk about what you should expect before getting a piercing done, as well as common healing times for different piercings and helpful care tips.
+Also, we'll talk about what you should expect before getting an ear piercing done, as well as common healing times for different piercings and helpful care tips.

 Different Types Of Ear Piercings